Al Franken stuck his tongue to a pole and he's frozen there.

 They are political cowards.

-I tell you what, if you show me one politician that would adopt that policy, you know, to uh build new refineries and get oil wherever we can, you are fine, most of the American people will back that politician.
+I tell you what, if you show me one politician that would adopt that policy, you know, to build new refineries and get oil wherever we can, you will find most of the American people will back that politician.

-Look, if you want to know, in addition to, as I said earlier, the easy money policy coming out of the Fed, but if you want to know why gasoline is going to be four dollars a gallon, if you want to know uh why grocery prices are spiking, commodity prices are spiking, you take a look at the deliberate policy of the United States government perpetrated by, of course, liberal Democrats, but also with with the uh with the help of these these Republicans who have gone south on the environment.
+Look, if you want to know, in addition to, as I said earlier, the easy money policy coming out of the Fed, but if you want to know why gasoline is going to be $4 a gallon, if you want to know why grocery prices are spiking, commodity prices are spiking, you take a look at the deliberate policy of the United States government perpetrated by, of course, liberal Democrats, but also with the help of these Republicans who have gone south on the environment.

 They're more interested in bashing big oil to score political points than they are providing abundant energy.

-But the thing is, if you would adopt a policy to get more energy, you would create more jobs, you were lower more taxes, everybody would be happy, the economy will just go gangbusters.
+The thing is, if you would adopt a policy to get more energy, you would create more jobs, you would lower more taxes, everybody would be happy.

 I mean, this is totally backward.